10 – Red White & Blue

 # 9 -Tomorrow’s Goodbye

-Continuing with our top 10 Lynyrd Skynyrd Ballads list we take a listen to the beautiful ballad entitled “Tomorrow’s Goodbye.”
-This is as modern as Lynyrd Skynyrd has ever sounded and in many ways it’s great to showcase what happened to the band and the directions they took at times in continuing the band’s legacy.
-Its in one of the lyrical lines of the song that speaks the truth in why it was important for the band to continue and how brave it was for Johnny Van Zant to step up to that microphone and sing the words “Like my brother before me all I can do is write this song.”
+Continuing with our top 10 Lynyrd Skynyrd Ballads list, we will listen to the beautiful ballad entitled “Tomorrow’s Goodbye.”
+This is as modern as Lynyrd Skynyrd has ever sounded, and in many ways, it’s great to showcase what happened to the band and the directions they took at times in continuing the band’s legacy.
+It’s in one of the lyrical lines of the song that speaks the truth about why it was important for the band to continue and how brave it was for Johnny Van Zant to step up to that microphone and sing the words “Like my brother before me all I can do is write this song.”
 The song was released on the album entitled Edge of Forever.
 The album was released in 1999.

 # 8 – Coming Home

-In the number eight spot on our top 10 Lynyrd Skynyrd Ballads list we present the song entitled “Coming Home.”
-The song was released a little over year after Ronnie Van Zant and Steve and Cassie Gaines were killed in the tragic plane crash.
-The song was released on the album entitled Skynyrd’s First and…Last.
+In the number eight spot on our top 10 Lynyrd Skynyrd Ballads list, we present the song “Coming Home.”
+The song was released a little over a year after Ronnie Van Zant and Steve and Cassie Gaines were killed in the tragic plane crash.
+The song was released on Skynyrd’s First and…Last album.
 The album was released in 1978.
-It’s a tune that starts out slow and then builds in tempo until it reaches a sort of “Free Bird,” style ending.
-It’s one of the best songs from the old band that was released after the band’s tragic accident.
+It’s a tune that starts slow and then builds in tempo until it reaches a sort of “Free Bird” style ending.
+It’s one of the best songs from the old band released after the band’s tragic accident.

 # 7 – The Ballad Of Curtis Loew